tytydraco/yessleep/out/John_Was_Here.md

 “That no matter how they die.
 No matter *when* they die.
 They will all return to the lake.
 One last time.
 To join it.”

 He loads one round.
 He looks at each of us.
+My skin is crawling.
+I’m not ready.

 “Now.
 Do you know what I want you to do?”